galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Figure 1: VGP pipeline](../../images/vgp_assembly/VGP_Pipeline.png "VPG Pipeline 2.0.
 The pipeline starts with assembly of the HiFi reads into contigs, yielding the primary and alternate assemblies.
 Then, duplicated and erroneously assigned contigs will be removed by using purge_dups.
 Finally, Bionano optical maps and HiC data are used to generate a scaffolded primary assembly.")

-With the aim of making it easier to understand, the training has been organised into four main sections: genome profile analysis, HiFi phased assembly with hifiasm, post-assembly processing and hybrid scaffolding.
+With the aim of making it easier to understand, the training has been organized into four main sections: genome profile analysis, HiFi phased assembly with hifiasm, post-assembly processing and hybrid scaffolding.

 # Get data

 In order to reduce computation time, we will assemble samples from the yeast _Saccharomyces cerevisiae_ S288C, a widely used laboratory strain isolated in the 1950s by Robert Mortimer.
 Using _S. cerevisae_, one of the most intensively studied eukaryotic model organisms, has the additional advantage of allowing us to evaluate the final result of our assembly with great precision.
-For this tutorial, we generated a set of synthetic HiFi reads corresponding to theoretical diploid genome.
+For this tutorial, we generated a set of synthetic HiFi reads corresponding to a theoretical diploid genome.

 > ### {% icon details %} Generation of synthetic reads
-> The syntetic HiFi reads were generated by using the [S288C assembly](https://www.ncbi.nlm.nih.gov/genome/15?genome_assembly_id=22535) as reference genome.
-With this objetive we used [HIsim](https://github.com/thegenemyers/HI.SIM), a HiFi shotgun simulator.
+> The synthetic HiFi reads were generated by using the [S288C assembly](https://www.ncbi.nlm.nih.gov/genome/15?genome_assembly_id=22535) as reference genome.
+With this objective we used [HIsim](https://github.com/thegenemyers/HI.SIM), a HiFi shotgun simulator.
 The commands used are detailed below:
 >
 > ```bash
 > ./FastK -T8 -Nsynthetic -k40 -t4 ./hifi_reads.fastq.gz